 How to map out your email marketing strategy in 6 steps?

 Revisit your ideal audience profile and update it if necessary.
 If you don’t have an ideal audience profile yet, now is the time to create one.

-List frequently asked questions that you got from your clients and followers during 2020.
+List frequently asked questions that you got from your clients and followers during the last 6-12 months.
 Alternatively, take a look at Facebook group chats to see what your ideal clients might be asking from your competitors.

 Think about what problems do they have that can be solved by your product or service?

 Take note of all major holidays (and also fun, unofficial holidays!) that you can link to your business.

 Decide when you want to run special promotions during the year.
 Try to think outside of the box and for example, plan to offer a popup sale on your business birthday.